Plug-and-Play VPN router and unblocker

 If multiple regions are available to un-block, click a country flag in the top right corner of the dash.
 The device will re-boot with the new settings and un-block the selected country.

 A number of popular services can be selected on the dash.
 If the service you require is missing please, email support, IRC channel #netflix-proxy on Freenode or use the live chat link on the dash to request it.
-Also, disabling Policy Routing
+Also, disabling Policy Routing (optionally disabling Local DNS) as well as setting all Services to none will make unknown services work.

-Please visit PayPal to cancel your black.box
+Please visit PayPal to cancel your black.box subscription.

-If you donāt have a compatible device, or waiting for one to arrive, you can use your PC with QEMU or Oracle VirtualBox to run black.box
+If you don’t have a compatible device, or waiting for one to arrive, you can use your PC with QEMU or Oracle VirtualBox to run black.box.

 You can always configure compatible software on your PC, such as Tunnelblick for use with Unzoner without advanced features, such as policy based routing.

-tool)brew install qemu || sudo port install qemu
+brew install qemu || sudo port install qemu

-&& qemu-img resize -f raw blackbox-qemux86_64.img +2G\
+&& qemu-img resize -f raw blackbox-amd64-qemux86-64.img +10G \

-&& VBoxManage convertfromraw blackbox-qemux86_64.img blackbox-qemux86_64.vdi --variant Fixed\
+&& VBoxManage convertfromraw blackbox-amd64-qemux86-64.img blackbox-amd64-qemux86-64.vdi --variant dynamic

-(brew install qemu || sudo port install qemu)\
+(brew install qemu || sudo port install qemu) \

 && (brew install tuntap || sudo port install tuntaposx)